whym/tinyclassifier/README.rst

 - make
 - makedepend

-For every scripting language you wish to have the TinyClassifier library, set up runtimes, compilers and API files appropriately.
-Note that some distributions provide them separately.
-For example, you may need to install something like 'libruby' or 'sun-jdk-*' to have API files installed,
+The development environment needs to be prepared for each language you will use with TinyClassifier. [#]_ Currently, language bindings are maintained for the languages below.

 - Python
 - Perl 5
 - Ruby
 - Java

+.. [#]

+   For every language you wish to have the TinyClassifier library, you need to prepare development environment; normally you need to set up runtimes, compilers and API files appropriately.
+Note that they sometimes are provided separately.
+For example, you may need to install something like 'libruby' or 'sun-jdk-\*' to have API files installed.

 Build & Install
 ==============================